CompuNanoLab/PlasmaPhysicsLab/smilei_guide.md

   ```bash
   wsl --install -d <Distro>
   ```
-- Launch the Distro by searching from the start menu.
+- Launch the Distro by searching from the start menu and insert a username and password.

 ## General dependencies
 First, install on your laptop using a package manager the following fundamental software (dependencies) necessary to compile and run Smilei: